Breath-holding spell

-Breath-holding spells (BHS) are the occurrence of episodic apnea in children, possibly associated with loss of consciousness, and changes in postural tone.
+Breath-holding spells (BHS) are the occurrence of episodic apnea in children, possibly associated with syncope (loss of consciousness and changes in postural tone).

 Breath-holding spells occur in approximately 5% of the population with equal distribution between males and females.
 They are most common in children between 6 and 18 months and usually not present after 5 years of age.
 They are unusual before 6 months of age.
 A positive family history can be elicited in 25% of cases.
 They may be confused with a seizure disorder.
-They are sometimes observed in response to frustration during disciplinary conflict.
+They are sometimes observed in response to frustration during or following disciplinary conflict.

 Diagnosis

 The diagnosis of a breath-holding spell is made clinically.
 A good history including the sequence of events, lack of incontinence and no postictal phase, help to make an accurate diagnosis.
 Some families are advised to make a video recording of the events to aid diagnosis.
 An electrocardiogram (ECG) may rule out cardiac arrhythmia as a cause.
 There is some evidence that children with anemia (especially iron deficiency) may be more prone to breath-holding spells.